Top-ranked Tai Pushes Through To Finals Of Badmintons Thailand Open - UrduPoint

 Earlier in the day, the Spaniard trounced South Korean teenager An Se-young 21-16, 21-16.

-"I didn't feel any negative situation for myself, and I think if I play like this, I'm so ready for tomorrow," she said.
+"I didn't feel any negative situation for myself, and I think if I play like this, I'm so ready for tomorrow," she said Meanwhile, seven-seeded Angus Long of Hong Kong started off slow against Taiwan's Chou Tien-chen, ranked second in the world in men's singles, but won in a 17-21, 21-18, 21-15 upset.

+Chou said he "lost control" by the third set.
+"I made some easy mistakes and that made me lose the second game.
+I just didn't feel in control."
+Ng will go up against Denmark's Viktor Axelsen on Sunday.
+The fourth seed beat Indonesia's Anthony Ginting 21-19, 13-21, 21-13.

 The Thailand Open is the first of three consecutive tournaments in Bangkok culminating in the World Tour Finals from January 27.